Maine-eDNA/medna-metadata/docs/source/install.rst

     pip install django-dotenv

-Add environmental variables to the end of bashrc, which will reload the variables at restart.
+Add environmental variables to the end of bashrc, which will reload variables anytime the server reboots.

 The variables to copy into ``~/.bashrc`` are listed in ``docker/bashrc.txt``::